Dirty-Craft/modpack/README.md

 If you are interested in collaborating to this project, Here's for you.

-This project is self-documented.

-We do everything automatically using **Makefile**.
+We do everything automatically using **Makefile** (which is self-documented).
 Check [here](HOW-TO-USE-MAKEFILE.md) to see the available commands.

 #### How to add & update mods
-To do this, you have to edit [manifest.json](manifest.json) and change `fileID` value or add a new mod.
+To do this, you should edit [manifest.json](manifest.json) and change `fileID` value or add a new mod.
-If you wanna add a new mod, don't forget to set `filename` and `slug` keys too.
+If you wanna add or update mods, don't forget to set `filename` and `slug` keys too.
 They are used in scripts.

 #### How to change Minecraft folder config & other files
-You can do it by adding whatever you want in `overrides` folder.
+You can do it by adding whatever you want in `overrides` folder (for example `overrides/config` folder to override configs).

 #### How to download mods on my local
 To do that: